nvenk/nvenk.github.io/src/html/project-content/kloa.md

 ## Introduction

 Mobile typing hasn't changed much since the dawn of the smartphone.
-QWERTY was adopted as the standard english keyboard layout because people were already used to it.
+QWERTY was adopted as the standard English keyboard layout because people were already used to it.
 It is definitely not the simplest way to type on the small screen, and Kloa is trying to change that.

 Kloa is a new input method for mobile devices.
 Using bigger keys and some interesting math, it aims to help people spend less time typing on small screens.
 While this seems awesome in theory, everything about Kloa is completely new and different.